Frequently Asked Questions

 It is a document with list of TalTech courses you take at TalTeh, these results will be transferred to student's home university after his/her exchange period.
 It is signed by student, his/her home university and TalTech University.
 You can change it during the 1st month of the semester.

 The only reason, why the course list is not updated, is, that we do not have it.
-The moment the list is ready, it will be updated at the web page www.taltech.ee/exchange >Courses in English.
+Once, when the list is ready, it is going to updated at the web page www.taltech.ee/exchange >Courses in English.
 You may check our previous course lists, but we do not guarantee that all the courses from that list will be taught next year, although more or less the list is the same.

 Choosing the courses